Henry2012/recipes/README.md

 recipes
 =======

-This repo is intended for giving primary reference for as many python package as possible.
+This repo is intended for giving primary references for as many python packages as possible.